vamise/nft-marketplace/ARCHITECTURE.md

 Token Vault acts like a corporation or safe escrow for arbitrary token allotments.
 You can create a vault object, and insert any number of tokens from any number of mints into safety deposit boxes, and then activate the vault.
 It has a few different states, but the important ones are **Activated**, which is when it's locked and nobody can access its contents, and **Combined,** when the vault has essentially been opened and the vault authority can withdraw the contents.

 Going from **Activated** to **Combined** has only one restraint - that there are no outstanding fractional shares in circulation.
-You can in principle go straight from **Activated** to **Combined** immediately if you issue 0 fractional shares (which is what the Metaplex front-end contract does during Auction creation).
+You can in principle go straight from **Activated** to **Combined** immediately if you issue 0 fractional shares (which is what the NFT Marketplace front-end contract does during Auction creation).

 Once the vault is **Activated**, you can then mint treasury shares that represent fractional ownership of the tokens inside the vault.
 The treasury shares are valued based on an external price indicator account that does not need to be owned by the vault and is considered the vault's price oracle, and these shares can then be sold on a dex or in an AMM or whatever you desire.
 This allows you, as the vault owner, to take your NFT(s) and turn them into a sort of corporation and sell partial ownership to other parties.
 If the external price oracle has its price driven by a proper third party such as a dex or other price discovery mechanism, then the entire system is balanced.